cmccurley22/data-science-S2023/challenges/c02-michelson-assignment.md

   increases, but looking at the data points as well there isn’t much of a consistent pattern.
 Distinctness 2 and 3 look most similar in terms of measured velocity
+- Considering the two plots above, there do not appear to be any patterns in the data that would explain the difference between the true value and Michelson’s estiamte

 ## Bibliography